-HIM S250 Quality Management
+HIM S250 Quality Management 2 credits (2+0) S

 Introduction to total quality management including history, philosophy, definitions, and tools.
 Introduction to the use of quality improvement performance and focused studies.
 Overview of the historical development of case management.
 Prerequisite: HIM S124 and admission to HIM program.